-In recent years, economies worldwide have demonstrated instability.
-Negative economic conditions in the global economy or certain regions such as the European Market, from which we derived 48% of our revenues in 2018, could cause a decrease in spending on the types of products and services that we offer.
+In recent years, economies worldwide have demonstrated instability, and the ongoing coronavirus (COVID-19) pandemic has served to markedly increase instability and volatility in the global markets.
+The full economic impact of the pandemic is highly uncertain, but it is increasingly plausible that a global economic downturn will result as governments impose business shutdowns, workforce reductions, quarantines and travel restrictions, and international trade, production and supply chains are disrupted.
+Negative economic conditions in the global economy or certain regions such as the European Market, from which we derived 33% of our revenues in 2019, could cause a decrease in spending on the types of products and services that we offer.